bnosac/audio.whisper/README.md

 Note about that the audio file needs to be a **`16000Hz 16-bit .wav` file**.

-  - you can use R package [`av`](https://cran.r-project.org/package=av) which provides bindings to ffmpeg to convert to that format
+  - you can use R package [`av`](https://cran.r-project.org/package=av) which provides bindings to ffmpeg to convert to that format as shown below
   - or alternatively, use ffmpeg as follows: `ffmpeg -i input.wmv -ar 16000 -ac 1 -c:a pcm_s16le output.wav`

 ```{r}